poljarne/Geant4-ANL/Get Started with Geant4/Get Started Readme.md

 ## Basic G4 Application Structure

-The most basic G4 program consists on one **Main File**, which initializes a **Run Manager Class**, and this one initializes a **Primary Generator Action Class**, that generates whatever particle you use; a **Physcis List Class**, that regulates the physics processes; and a **Detector Constructor Class**, which defines the geometries for the particles to interact with and get the data.
+Most G4 program consists on the folowing structure: one **Main File**, which initializes a **Run Manager Class**, and this one initializes a **Primary Generator Action Class**, that generates whatever particle you use; a **Physcis List Class**, that regulates the physics processes; and a **Detector Constructor Class**, which defines the geometries for the particles to interact with and get the data.
 This classes will be exemplified in the practicle examples of this GitHub Repository.

 ## Installation of Geant4 with Qt